-The high-caliber master of arts degree in sustainable design is pushing the sustainability envelope with its innovative design and rigorous course work.
+The high-caliber Master of Arts in Sustainable Design program is pushing the sustainability envelope with its innovative design and rigorous course work.
 The MA program integrates the themes of systems thinking, life cycle analysis, and biomimicry—blending theory, practice, and leadership courses into holistic and hands-on training and experience.

 Throughout this two-year program, you will:

 Learn to put sustainability theory into practice